LNG producers turn to trading, risk taking to maintain market share

 "LNG projects ... need to take more market risks," he said.

-In a sign of what might be ahead, Japan's JERA - the biggest single importer of LNG - and France's Total SA (TOTF.PA) are set to strike its first deal soon with flexible volumes that are based on Asia LNG spot prices.
+In a sign of what might be ahead, Japan's JERA - the biggest single importer of LNG - and France's Total have signed a deal with flexible volumes, based entirely on spot prices, according to sources close to the matter.

-JERA's chief fuel transactions officer, Hiroki Sato, confirmed the imminent deal to Reuters on Wednesday in an interview at the Gastech conference.

-"There is no price war, but there is clearly competition under way to create a structure that answers the varying buyer needs," he said.

 Another thing about to change is that trading specialists - who buy commodities from producers to sell on to importers at a profit and who have so far played a smaller role in LNG than they do in oil or coal - are jumping into the game.

-"People need to sit in the middle of the chain (to) provide the flexibility and meet the different customer needs," said Mike Utsler, chief operations officers for Australia's Woodside Petroleum (WPL.AX).
+"People need to sit in the middle of the chain (to) provide the flexibility and meet the different customer needs," said Mike Utsler, chief operations officers for Australia's Woodside Petroleum.

 Woodside, which operates several large LNG export facilities and is developing more, said producers also had to create new markets amid oversupply.